pyoscx/scenariogeneration/README.md

 ## Coverage

-As of V0.7.2, the coverage of the modules varies:
+As of V0.11.0, the coverage of the modules varies:
-- The xosc module has full coverage of OpenSCENARIO V1.0.0, and most of V1.1.0, if something is missing please raise an issue or make a pull request.
+- The xosc module has full coverage of OpenSCENARIO V1.0.0, and most of V1.1.0 and V1.2.0, if something is missing please raise an issue or make a pull request.
 - The xodr module has coverage of basic roads, junctions, signals, and objects, based on OpenDrive (V 1.7.1).

 For more details se xodr_coverage.txt and xosc_missing_features.txt